Image Source: www.stockunlimited.com

 3. Know your Value

 There is a distinction between value and worth.
 If you happen to be the only person who has the ability to manage a specific function for your company and a unique skill set is also possessed by you which are very difficult to find otherwise.
-This will make you more valuable than a person who is among several managers in an organisation and can be replaced easily by someone else.
+This will make you more valuable than a person who is among several managers in an organization and can be replaced easily by someone else.
 It is your duty to give a reminder to your boss regarding the value that is brought to the organization by you.

 You should be prepared to give an explanation of what are the things that have been done recently by you for the organization.
 You should make use of cents and dollars.
 You should be particular and not be shy.
 In case you had negotiated a contract in a better way than your predecessor and helped the company save dollars, then you should say so.